Plant care

 Is neon pothos toxic to cats and dogs?

-Neon pothos is mildly toxic to pets.
+Neon pothos is toxic to pets.
 ASPCA lists Epipremnum aureum as toxic to cats and dogs due to insoluble calcium oxalates.

 What USDA hardiness zone does neon pothos grow in?